FernVR/quiz-game/README.md

 ## Code

-* I took inspiration for structuring the game from this video in on this youtube channel (create a link to the video and channel).
+* I took inspiration for structuring the game from this video in on this youtube channel: [Great Stack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1123s).
 * I have highlighted code taken from this tutorial in comments in the Javascript and CSS documents.
+* I used Fisher Yates algorithm to shuffle questions and answers in the functions of this quiz, I took the information from this website [Medium](https://medium.com/@omar.rashid2/fisher-yates-shuffle-a2aa15578d2f).

 ## Content

-* I used the questions from this website ( link to the website )
+* I used 20 random history quiz questions from this website, [Thought Catalog](https://thoughtcatalog.com/katee-fletcher/2020/04/history-trivia-questions/)

 ## Media

 * The background image was taken from unsplash and I have linked the image with all the info about the creator/publisher of the image.
+[Unsplash](https://unsplash.com/photos/pink-and-blue-abstract-painting-Qiy4hr18aGs)

 # Acknowledgments

 I would like to express my gratitute to my mentor for continuous helpful feedback, advice and resources.
-Tutor support at Code Institute for their support, as well as the Slack Community, and my class group for always replying to my messages within minutes of being sent!
-I would also like to thank Code Institute for all the course material I've read and re-read during this process.
+Tutor support at Code Institute for their support, as well as the Slack Community, and my class group for always replying to my messages quickly and full of good advice.